CyphrRiot/ArchRiot/README.md

 ## 💾 **Built-in Backup & Recovery with Migrate**

-ArchRiot automatically installs and integrates **[Migrate](https://github.com/CyphrRiot/Migrate)** - a powerful backup and recovery tool also created by CyphrRiot.
+ArchRiot automatically installs and integrates **[Migrate](https://github.com/CyphrRiot/Migrate)** - a powerful backup and recovery tool also created by Cypher Riot.
 This separate project is downloaded and configured during ArchRiot installation to provide seamless backup capabilities.
 Never lose your configurations again!

 ### 🛡️ **Why Migrate Matters**